1851: Edward Funnell made the world’s smallest watch

 In the first half of the 19th century, the railways were pushing the industrial revolution into the farthest reaches of the country.
 Until then, timekeeping had been left to the skies.
 The necessity for trains to run on time forced England into the modern age and a unique time zone.
 The whole country became punctual thanks to the station clock.

-Parishes replaced the sun dials on their church towers with a mechanical clock.
+Parishes replaced the sun dial on their church tower with a mechanical clock.
 Upper class individuals equipped their homes with pendulum and carriage clocks and gentleman carried pocket watches chained to their lapel.

 Every town in the country had at least one clockmaker/watchmaker as these timepieces were of course precision made by hand to last at least one lifetime and to keep perfect time, needed cleaning, repairs and maintenance.